MicrosoftDocs/edge-developer/microsoft-edge/hosting/chakra-hosting/jsgetcontextofobject-function.md

 manager: "jken"
 ---
 # JsGetContextOfObject Function
-Gets the script context that the object belongs to..
+Gets the script context that the object belongs to.

 ## Syntax